Aquaman and the Lost Kingdom: Marketing

 Wan and Wilson teased plans for the film in a panel at the virtual DC FanDome event in August 2020.
 Concept art and behind-the-scenes footage from filming were revealed at DC FanDome the following year.
-In February 2022, the first footage from the film was released as part of a teaser for Warner Bros.'
-2022 slate of DC films, which also included The Batman, Black Adam, and The Flash (before Aquaman and the Lost Kingdom and The Flash were delayed to 2023 the following month).
-Wan promoted the film at Warner Bros.'
-CinemaCon panel in April 2022, showing a recorded message of Momoa as well as some brief footage from the film.
+In February 2022, the first footage from the film was released as part of a teaser for Warner Bros.'s 2022 slate of DC films, which also included The Batman, Black Adam, and The Flash (before Aquaman and the Lost Kingdom and The Flash were delayed to 2023 the following month).
+Wan promoted the film at Warner Bros.'s CinemaCon panel in April 2022, showing a recorded message of Momoa as well as some brief footage from the film.
 He revealed more concept art for the film when its release date was delayed in August.

-The first trailer was showcased during Warner Bros.'
-CinemaCon panel in April 2023, showing the "bromance" between Arthur and Orm among other footage.
+The first trailer was showcased during Warner Bros.'s CinemaCon panel in April 2023, showing the "bromance" between Arthur and Orm among other footage.
 Steve Weintraub at Collider said the footage looked "absolutely massive in scale" and featured several action sequences.
 The first theatrical trailer was released on September 14, 2023.
 The cast was not able to participate in marketing during the 2023 SAG-AFTRA strike, until the strike ended in November.
 IWC Schaffhausen, in collaboration with Warner Bros.
 Pictures, released an Aquatimer Perpetual Calendar Digital Date-Month diving watch, inspired by the watches worn by Abdul-Mateen II and Park in the film.